 Today, in the U.S., we honor Martin Luther King, Jr., who had an incredible dream and helped make it a reality.
-Inspired by his powerful speech and Therese Borchard’s achingly beautiful piece, I’m republishing an updated version of last year’s post on my personal dream.
+Inspired by his powerful speech and Therese Borchard’s beautiful piece, every year I republish a post on my personal dream (which I’ve updated since last year).
 It’s a dream that focuses on everything from how we treat each other to how we treat ourselves.

 I have a dream that our society will stop judging, shaming and bullying people because of their size, shape and weight.

-I have a dream that we’ll focus on cultivating healthy habits instead of remaining chained to the numbers on our scales (or calipers).
+I have a dream that we’ll focus on cultivating healthy habits instead of remaining chained to the numbers on our scales (or calipers or clothes).

 I have a dream that airbrushed images will be a thing of the past.
 Instead, we’ll embrace reality, authenticity and imperfection (i.e., humanity).

-I have a dream that women’s magazines along with TV and movies feature people of all shapes and sizes.
+I have a dream that women’s magazines along with television and movies feature people of all shapes and sizes.

 I have a dream that women’s magazines will stop perpetuating body shame and food guilt and empower us instead.

-I have a dream that we’ll stop bonding over bashing our bodies and counting calories.
+I have a dream that we’ll stop bonding over bashing our bodies (or others’ bodies) and counting calories.
 That instead we’ll talk about our dreams, and laugh a whole lot more.

-I have a dream that we’ll start enjoying our lives right now, instead of waiting until we’ve lost weight, and thereby finally supposedly deserve it.
+I have a dream that we’ll start taking compassionate care of ourselves and enjoying our lives right now, instead of waiting until we’ve lost weight, and thereby finally supposedly deserve it.

 I have a dream that the media — movies and TV shows included — will stop stereotyping and typecasting fat people.